momer/nutch-selenium-grid-plugin/README.md

 ## IMPORTANT NOTE:

-This plugin is currently being merged into the Nutch Core - see [issue #1933 on Nutch's JIRA](https://issues.apache.org/jira/browse/NUTCH-1933)
+~~This plugin is currently being merged into the Nutch Core - see [issue #1933 on Nutch's JIRA](https://issues.apache.org/jira/browse/NUTCH-1933)~~

+1. This plugin is currently in the nutch core.
+See [lib-selenium](https://github.com/apache/nutch/tree/master/src/plugin/lib-selenium) and [protocol-selenium](https://github.com/apache/nutch/tree/master/src/plugin/protocol-selenium).

+2. As a result of #1, this plugin is unsupported on github.
+Please see the [Nutch JIRA](https://issues.apache.org/jira/browse/NUTCH/?selectedTab=com.atlassian.jira.jira-projects-plugin:summary-panel) for issues.

 ## Inspiration / borrowed code